Kimskogfelter/CI-PP5-DRF-Nerdalert/README.md

 ## Security

-The ermissions class IsOwnerOrReadOnly was added to this project to ensure that only the users who create the content are able to edit or delete it.
+The ermissions class IsOwnerOrReadOnly was added to this project to make sure that only the users who create the content are able to edit or delete it.

 ## Technologies